dankelley/oceglider/sandbox/dk/qc/qc06_help.md

   distance, latitude, or longitude, and see whether the data appear to be sensible for the bottom topography of the domain in question.
-If there are some odd high pressures, try clicking the button marked `Hide S & T outliers`, which may also remove wild pressure points, if the cause is a problem with the logging computer at high sampling rates.
+If there are some odd high pressures, try clicking the button marked `Hide S & T outliers`, which may also remove wild pressure points if the cause is a problem with the logging computer at high sampling rates.
 * Set the `Color by` menu to `N2 extremes`, to highlight spots